GoelBiju/Clever-client-Bot/README.md

 >>> "Actually very good.
 I had a softball all-stars tournament and we won.
 I am so happy.
 We had pizza after the game by the way."
 ```

-A potential response from the server could be: